httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 # Security Considerations {#security}

-This mechanism defines an alternate way to obtain server and client certificates other than in the initial TLS handshake.
+This mechanism defines an alternate way to obtain server certificates other than in the initial TLS handshake.
 While the signature of exported authenticator values is expected to be equally secure, it is important to recognize that a vulnerability in this code path is at least equal to a vulnerability in the TLS handshake.

 ## Impersonation